mavens-group/mavens-group.github.io/content/authors/Chithresh/_index.md

 user_groups:
   - Researchers
 ---
-Mr. Chithresh T M is is currently pursuing his doctoral research in the [Department of Physics and Nanotechnology](https://www.srmist.edu.in/department/department-of-physics-and-nanotechnology/) at [SRMIST, KTR](https://www.srmist.edu.in).
+Chithresh T M is a Research Scholar in the MAVENs Group at the [Department of Physics and Nanotechnology](https://www.srmist.edu.in/department/department-of-physics-and-nanotechnology/), [SRMIST, KTR](https://www.srmist.edu.in).
+His research focuses on computational investigation of quantum materials, particularly evaluating and optimizing spin coherence time (T₂) for qubit applications.

-His research focuses on the computational investigation of quantum materials with particular emphasis on evaluating and optimizing the spin coherence time ($\mathsf{T_2}$), a critical parameter that determines the suitability of materials for qubit applications.
-To this end, he employs first principles techniques, primarily density functional theory (DFT) and density functional perturbation theory (DFPT), to understand and tailor the electronic and vibrational properties that influence $\mathsf{T_2}$.

-His work contributes to the broader effort of identifying and designing materials with enhanced quantum coherence for emerging quantum technologies.
+He employs density functional theory (DFT) and density functional perturbation theory (DFPT) to analyze electronic and vibrational properties that impact T₂.
+His work targets materials with enhanced quantum coherence for quantum technology applications.